Why Do We Say Hello When Answering the Phone?

 Why we say hello when answering the phone

-An Unexpected Accreditation for Why we say Hello when Answering the Phone
+An Unexpected Accreditation for Why We Say Hello on the Phone

 why we say hello when answering the phone